Money, diabetes and you

 Eating healthy: a double win!

 Avoiding processed foods is good not only for your health, but also for your wallet.
 A good meal is built on quality fresh ingredients.
-Many websites or cooking shows can offer you quick, simple and absolutely delicious recipes.
+Many websites or cooking shows can offer you quick, simple and delicious recipes.

 Note that legumes, tofu and other vegetarian options are often less expensive than meat, which makes them another great way to save money without sacrificing your protein intake.